What Happens With a Low Mortgage Appraisal on a Home?

 Enter the Home Appraiser

 The home appraiser looks at recent sales data for the area, in order to determine the value of the Anderson's home.
-He also visits the property to see if they have any upgrades or unique features that would increase the value.
+He or she will also visit the property to see if they have any upgrades or unique features that would increase the value.
 The appraiser represents the mortgage lenders interests -- not yours or the Anderson's.
 The lender is paying the home appraiser to perform this function in order to protect their investment.

 After completing his research, the appraiser tells the lender the home is not worth $485,000.
-In fact, he puts the value closer to $385,000.
+The appraised value comes in closer to $385,000.
 This is the exact scenario you asked about.
 The mortgage appraisal is too low to support the agreed-upon purchase price.